 There are two ways by which users can enable debugging in Flask.
 They are as follows:

-Flask Python makes use of thread local objects internally so that the user doesn’t have to pass objects around from one function to another function within a request so as to stay thread safe.
-This approach is quite useful, but it requires a pure request context for dependency injection or while attempting to reuse code, which uses a value indulged to the requests.
+Flask Python makes use of thread-local objects internally so that the user doesn’t have to pass objects around from one function to another function within a request so as to stay thread safe.
+This approach is quite useful, but it requires a pure request context for dependency injection or while attempting to reuse code, which uses a value indulged in the requests.

-Flask Python supports all kinds of database-powered application like RDBS.
-Such systems require creating of a schema, which further requires connecting the schema.sql file to a sqlite3 command.
-So users need to install sqlite3 command if they want to create or start the database in Flask Python.
+Flask Python supports all kinds of database-powered applications like RDBS.
+Such systems require the creation of a schema, which further requires connecting the schema.sql file to a sqlite3 command.
+So users need to install the sqlite3 command if they want to create or start the database in Flask Python.

 A session in Flask Python is a feature that allows one to remember the information from one request to another.
 In a flask program, it makes use of a signed cookie so that the user can look at the contents of the session and modify them.
 The user can also modify the sessions if and only if it has the secret key called the Flask.secret_key.
 Flask is a small form of Python framework, which behaves the same as the MVC framework.
 So MVC is a perfect match for Flask.